ZeterickS/Go-League/README.md

 # Discord Bot for League of Legends
+## Motivation

+Our motivation for this project was to learn Go, and it is our first time using it.
 This project is a Discord bot written in Go that interacts with the Riot Games API to provide information about active games and summoner updates.
 It uses the `discordgo` library to interact with Discord and `github.com/bwmarrin/discordgo` for Discord API interactions.

 ## Project Structure